stefanholek/lazy/docs/index.rst

 A lazy attribute is a computed attribute that is evaluated only once, the first time it is used.
 Subsequent uses return the results of the first call.

-The decorator is fully typed, and type checkers can infer the type of a lazy attribute from the return value of the decorated method.
+The decorator is fully typed.
+Type checkers can infer the type of a lazy attribute from the return value of the decorated method.

 API Documentation